Katherine L. Fedder, MD

 - Clinical Practice:

-- Basal Cell Carcinoma, Esophageal Cancer, Laryngeal (Voice Box) Cancer, Melanoma, Skin Cancer, Throat (Oropharyngeal) Cancer, Thyroid Cancer, Tongue Cancer, Endocrine Surgery, Esophagectomy, Parathyroidectomy, Nasal and Sinus Cancer, Oral Cancer, Salivary Gland Cancer, Endocrine Tumors, Gastrointestinal Cancer, Head and Neck Cancer, Parathyroid Cancer, Hypopharyngeal Cancer, Ear, Nose and Throat (ENT)
+- Basal Cell Carcinoma, Esophageal Cancer, Voice Box Cancer, Melanoma, Skin Cancer, Throat Cancer (Oropharyngeal), Thyroid Cancer, Tongue Cancer, Esophagectomy, Esthesioneuroblastoma, Parathyroidectomy, Nasal and Sinus Cancer, Oral Cancer, Salivary Gland Cancer, Endocrine Tumors, Gastrointestinal Cancer, Head & Neck Cancer, Parathyroid Cancer, Lower Throat Cancer, Ear, Nose and Throat (ENT)

 - Assistant Professor

 Katherine Fedder, MD, is a fellowship-trained head and neck oncologic and microvascular surgeon at UVA, specializing in the diagnosis and treatment of cancerous and non-cancerous diseases of the head and neck.
 This includes tumors of the skin and upper aerodigestive tract and diseases of the salivary glands.

 Fedder has particular expertise in complex microvascular reconstruction of the head and neck, which is often required after removal of large tumors in order to minimize the impact surgery may have on function and appearance.
 She is trained in trans-oral robotic surgery, utilizing the da Vinci system.
 In addition, Fedder uses sialoendoscopy for minimally invasive approaches to the salivary glands, which allows for management of all aspects of cancerous and non-cancerous salivary conditions.